nebula-orchestrator/docs/docs/api.md

 ```

 # Create app
-create a new app inside the Nebula cluster
+create a new app inside the Nebula cluster, the docker_image is required with the rest of the parameters getting default values if not declared.

  **request**